-This is a school photograph, most likely from summer 1956 (but possibly 1955) of my class at Far Cotton County Primary School.
-I can recall only a few of my classmates' names.
+This is a school photograph taken in the summer 1956 of my class at Far Cotton County Primary School.

 1 Peter Clifton: A quiet, clever, humorous boy I was good friends with.
 His father was landlord of the Golden Horse pub in Southampton Road, on the other side of Towcester Road.